 When you start your research with a (or more) highly aromatizing compound, you should get an AI right away as a research auxiliary.

-Aromatizing compounds will cause estrogen levels to rise too much for your body to regulate them properly.
+Aromatizing compounds will cause estrogen levels to rise too much to regulate them properly.

-This means your estrogen levels will be sky high and your testosterone/estrogen balance will be out of balance.
+This means estrogen levels will be sky high and testosterone/estrogen balance will be out of balance.

-As these compounds keep lowering your own testosterone levels, you will be extra vulnerable to these high estrogen levels down your cycle and especially after your cycle.
+As these compounds keep lowering testosterone levels, the research subject will be extra vulnerable to these high estrogen levels down the research and especially after the research.

 So always check for the aromatizing nature of the compound.
 If it does aromatize, be sure to have an AI on hand.